bolcom/unFTP/README.md

 ## Features

-unFTP offer optional features in its Cargo.toml:
+unFTP offers optional features in its Cargo.toml:

-* `pam`: enable PAM authentication module
+- `pam`: enables the PAM authentication module
-* `rest`: enable REST authentication module
+- `rest`: enables the REST authentication module
-* `cloud_storage`: enable Google Cloud Storage (GCS) storage backend
+- `cloud_storage`: enables the Google Cloud Storage (GCS) storage backend

 ### Rest authentication

-When enabled, allows a remote REST service authenticate the user.
+When enabled this feature allows authentication against a remote REST service.

 It's a very generic REST client that fetches the endpoint specified in `--auth-rest-url` with the method specified in `--auth-rest-method`. *WARNING*: https is not yet supported.